-We have two campuses, one in New Westminster and one in Coquitlam (David Lam Campus).
-While a majority of the upper-level courses are taught in New Westminster, several 1st, 2nd and 3rd year courses are taught in Coquitlam, and some are taught on-line.
+We have two campuses, New Westminster and Coquitlam Campus.
+While a majority of the upperlevel courses are taught in New Westminster, several 1st, 2nd and 3rd year courses are taught in Coquitlam, and some are taught on-line.

 Visit us at Bachelor of Arts, Applied Psychology for further information.